 You’re engaged!
 Congratulations!
 This is such an amazing time in your life!
 I remember like it was yesterday when Jay proposed.
 After my initial state of shock and “deer-in-headlights” look as my husband lovingly calls it, all I wanted to do was announce our engagement to the world and start the wedding planning!
 Once we had shared the news of our engagement to our friends and families, spent some time simply enjoying our engagement, and not worrying too much about wedding plans, we entered a period of uncertainty, as a lot of couples do.
 We felt pretty overwhelmed with figuring out what our day would look like and we didn’t think we could afford to have our dream wedding.
 We were on a roller coaster of bliss, confusion, joy, and overwhelm.
-If you can relate to that, I’ve put together some tips to help you decide what to do once you’ve celebrated with family and friends and things have settled a bit… and you’re over the initial shock of getting engaged!
+To help you avoid some of the confusion and overwhelm, I’ve put together some tips to help you decide what to do once you’re over the initial shock of getting engaged!
 I hope this post helps you prioritize your wedding-related tasks!

 Start saving!
 Keep a joint bank account for wedding-related expenses to help you easily keep track of contributions and expenses.

 It’s the responsible thing to do =)

-It’s easy to get overwhelmed after just a few minutes on Pinterest.
-There are so many styles, colors, and options for every single aspect of your wedding.
+Now, there are so many styles, colors, and options for every single aspect of your wedding.
 Once you’ve spent some time pinning, take some time to narrow down everything you’ve pinned and make an inspiration board to zero in on your wedding vision.
 Having an inspiration board will help you make decisions regarding every aspect of your wedding day.
 Learn more here: Why You Need an Inspiration Board for Your Wedding.

 If you weren’t sure what season you’d like to get married in before making your inspiration board, chances are you’ve narrowed it down by now.
 Review the images you’ve used in your inspiration board – these images will tell you the season you are naturally drawn to.